wp-plugins/lead-capturing-call-to-actions-by-vcita/readme.txt

 == Screenshots ==

-1. **LiveSite call-to-action** - Doubles the number of new business opportunities your website generate, and automatically streams them into your CRM.
+1. **Active Contact Form & Calls To Action** - Doubles the number of new business opportunities your website generate, and automatically streams them into your CRM.
 1. **Full customization** -  to perfectly match your business need and website theme.
 1. **Client Records** - For every lead captured on your site a new "Client Card", including all information about the lead, is created.
 You can search for clients and leads, Mark the lead status and make follow-up actions: Schedule an appointment, send an invoice and more. right time for the right price.
 Appointments can be conducted at any location, by phone, via Skype or any online meeting.
 1. **Manage & follow up with clients**
 1. **Receive notifications for every new lead**

 == Changelog ==
+ = Active Contact Form & Calls To Action by vCita Version 1.3.0 =
+ * Some UI improvements

- = Lead Generating Calls-To-Action by vCita Version 1.2.0 =
+ = Active Contact Form & Calls To Action by vCita Version 1.2.0 =
  * Improved payment options
  * Introduced the vCita SDK
  * Compatibility with WordPress 4.3

- = Lead Generating Calls-To-Action by vCita Version 1.1.0 =
+ = Active Contact Form & Calls To Action by vCita Version 1.1.0 =
  * Compatibility with WordPress 4.2
  * Fixed some bugs

- = Lead Generating Calls-To-Action by vCita Version 1.0.0 =
+ = Active Contact Form & Calls To Action by vCita Version 1.0.0 =
  * Initial Version

 == Upgrade Notice ==
- = Lead Generating Calls-To-Action by vCita Version 1.2.0 =
+ = Active Contact Form & Calls To Action by vCita Version 1.3.0 =
- * New!
-Meet the vCita SDK which enables complete customization + Compatibility with WordPress 4.3
+ Some UI improvements